More virus cases on cruise ship off Japan; China death toll exceeds 500

 Health officials in the United States and China have set ambitious goals for getting a vaccine to initial human testing within the next few months, although drugmakers cautioned that they have a long way to go.

-“There are no known effective therapeutics against this 2019-nCoV (virus),” WHO spokesman Tarik Jasarevic said, when asked about reports of drug “breakthroughs” that boosted hopes on financial markets on Wednesday.
+“There are no known effective therapeutics,” WHO spokesman Tarik Jasarevic said, when asked about reports of drug “breakthroughs” that boosted hopes on financial markets on Wednesday.

 Hundreds of experts will gather in Geneva on Feb.
 11-12 to try and find a way to battle the outbreak by speeding research into drugs and vaccines, the WHO said, adding that a multinational WHO-led team would also visit China.

+The WHO is also sending emergency supplies, including 500,000 mask and 250,000 testing kits, to dozens of countries.

-Most of those infected with the virus recover quickly with only mild symptoms but it can lead to severe respiratory illnesses.
+Most of those infected recover quickly with only mild symptoms but the virus can lead to severe respiratory illnesses.
 It is too early to know how lethal it may be, as many mild cases are probably going undetected.

-Tens of millions of people in China’s central province of Hubei, the capital of which is Wuhan, have been living under virtual lock-down for nearly two weeks, with train stations and airports shut, roads sealed off, and no end in sight.
+Tens of millions of people in China’s central province of Hubei, the capital of which is Wuhan, have been living under virtual lockdown for nearly two weeks, with train stations and airports shut, roads sealed off, and no end in sight.

 Hubei reported 70 new deaths on Wednesday and 2,987 new confirmed cases, for more than 80% of China’s total.
 Other deaths were in Tianjin city, the northeastern province of Heilongjiang and Guizhou province in the southwest.

-National health officials said another 3,694 coronavirus cases were reported throughout China on Wednesday, the first day in more than a week to see a reduction in new daily cases.
+National health officials said 3,694 coronavirus cases were reported throughout China on Wednesday, the first day in more than a week to see a fall in new daily cases.
 They did not say why.

+At a briefing in Shanghai, a mental health official, asked how people could avoid stress over the outbreak, said they should not watch too much news about it but enjoy television soap operas instead: “That could help people relieve their anxiety,” said the official, Xie Bin.

 First identified in Wuhan, the flu-like virus is believed to have originated at a city market selling wild animals.